 The lure of “free stuff” is one of the things that attracts many people to mystery shopping as a career.
-As mystery shoppers we may receive products and services of all kinds as we make required purchases during shopping assignments.
-Of course, these items are not really free—they are part of our compensation.
+As mystery shoppers, we may receive products and services of all kinds as we make required purchases during shopping assignments for stress-free baby essentials.
+Of course, these items are not really free—they are part of our compensation

 Shoppers who recognize that freebies are not really free will make choices that maximize the financial rewards they receive from mystery shopping.
 Here are some examples:

 Choose assignments that reimburse for things you want or need to buy.
 There are mystery shops of just about any kind of business you can imagine.
 When choosing assignments that include reimbursements, focus on those that enable you to get things you want or need and would normally buy.
 For example, doing a shop of a party supply store that includes a reimbursement is not a good choice if you do not need party supplies.
 You will probably pick up just about anything in order to make a purchase, and will not get something that has value to you.
 Instead, you will probably acquire something that will just take up space in your home.